 - Law firms

-The biggest cybersecurity disasters in 2017 compromised records and impacted major banks in the world; numerous state-sponsored attacks targeted critical national infrastructure or defence capabilities.
+The biggest cybersecurity disasters compromised records and impacted major banks in the world; numerous state-sponsored attacks targeted critical national infrastructure or defense capabilities.

 The contemporary world has witnessed the rise of the Internet and global communication, and collaboration technologies, including mobile data use and the culture of bring your own device [BYOD].
 It is vital for any enterprise landscape to ensure viable, open, and reliable corporate communications – fostering innovation and economic prosperity, with respect to safeguarding against disruption and serious cyber risk perception.